bengardner/working_villages/wayzones.md

   * minp - the minimum position in the store
   * maxp - the maximum position in the store
-  * count - the number of positions in the store
+  * count - the number of positions in the store (needed? or only for "pos" type?)

 ## Node Position Store -- Boolean